iri031/monad/category/event/doc/event.md

 third-party applications, using a high-performance inter-process communication channel.

-## Overview of events
+## Overview of execution events

-There are two parts to the event system:
+There are two parts to the execution event system:

 1. The `monad` execution daemon is the *writer* of all events
-2. An external application can become a *reader* of events using the C library `libmonad_event` (a Rust implementation is also available)
+2. An external application can become a *reader* of events using the C library `libmonad_event`, or alternatively, the Rust module `monad-exec-events`

-This documentation file provides a general overview of the event system, and describes how to use `libmonad_event` as a reader.
-Even if your intention is to use the Rust SDK, most of the information applies to both libraries.
+This documentation file provides a general overview of the event system.

 ### Basic operation